-While parents may be concerned that this programme involves double the workload of students, the programmes actually complement each other and many courses are taught as one.
+While parents may be concerned that this programme involves double the workload for students, the programmes actually complement each other and many courses are taught as one.
 It also gives students the advantage of having a Canadian qualification.
 To help students select a university, CDNIS hosts hundreds of university reps every year, organises an annual Higher Education Fair, and hosts annual visits during school breaks to campuses worldwide.

 CDNIS has a history of innovation, from becoming the first Apple Distinguished School in Hong Kong 10 years ago to being the first international school in Hong Kong to introduce a 1:1 laptop programme.
 This continues today: Mac laptops are compulsory from Grade 4 through to 12, and the school has robotics and coding labs as well as evolving MakerSpaces.

 In 2017, the school launched Project Innovate.
-Students work with laser technology, VR headsets, robotics, coding and 3D laser printers from Grade 1; new STEM/STEAM facilities are being built on campus; and there’s a promise of “hands on and experiential learning” in maths, ICT, science, literacy and humanities.
+Students work with laser technology, VR headsets, robotics, coding, and 3D laser printers from Grade 1; new STEM/STEAM facilities are being built on campus; and there’s a promise of “hands on and experiential learning” in maths, ICT, science, literacy, and humanities.

 The school has always had a strong Chinese programme, and this was boosted by the opening of a Chinese Cultural Centre in 2015.
-Students learn the language in an immersive environment, from using songs, games and activities in the early years to involvement in the After School Chinese Culture Academy, cultural exchange opportunities and the annual Chinese New Year festivities.
+Students learn the language in an immersive environment, from using songs, games, and activities in the early years to involvement in the After School Chinese Culture Academy, cultural exchange opportunities, and the annual Chinese New Year festivities.
 There’s a two-stream approach to teaching Chinese that is based on ability and, although it does not offer a bilingual programme, CDNIS’ Chinese offering is impressive.

 This is a school that believes in service, and students get involved in both local and global initiatives through the Local and Global Engagement programme.
-CDNIS keeps this on the agenda with a Green Week jam-packed with field trips, upcycling workshops, film screenings and more; Grades 7 and 8 Community and Service Days; a CARE Fair attended by NGOs; and a choice of Global Issues Network (GIN) clubs that explore issues such as marine pollution.
+CDNIS keeps this on the agenda with a Green Week jam-packed with field trips, upcycling workshops, film screenings, and more; Grades 7 and 8 Community and Service Days; a CARE Fair attended by NGOs; and a choice of Global Issues Network (GIN) clubs that explore issues such as marine pollution.

 Experience Week is another highlight of the senior years’ calendar.
-This off-site programme for Grades 9 to 12 takes students to some of the more remote parts of Southeast Asia and Australasia; students could find themselves on a school restoration project in a hill country village in Sri Lanka, cooking at a centre for refugees and asylum seekers in Hong Kong or outdoor adventure pursuits in New Zealand.
+This off-site programme for Grades 9 to 12 takes students to some of the more remote parts of Southeast Asia and Australasia; students could find themselves on a school restoration project in a hill country village in Sri Lanka, cooking at a centre for refugees and asylum seekers in Hong Kong, or taking on outdoor adventure pursuits in New Zealand.